daizutabi/ivory/docs/tutorial/data.md

 train_loader.dataset
 ```

-This is our Ivory's dataset.
-The number of samples reduces from 1000 to 800 because we uses 5 folds (80% reduction).
+This is our Ivory's dataset (`ivory.torch.Dataset`).
+The number of samples decreases from 1000 to 800 because we use 5-fold splitting (80% reduction).
 Validation dataset shoud have the rest 20% samples.

 ```python
 val_loader.dataset